'Why do you want to work for us?' Application and interview answers IT companies want

 Recruiting and training graduates is a very expensive business.
 IT companies want to be convinced that the graduates they hire will be genuinely motivated to do the job and won’t leave after a few months or a year.
 You need to prove that you understand what the job is and that this fits in with your interests and long-term career goals.

-Employers from leading IT companies were keen to discuss candidates’ research and motivations at the TARGETjobs IT Recruiters’ Forum 2012.
-As Gillian Bray, HR manager at CHP Consulting, puts it: ‘For a smaller company like us, we want to know that applicants really want to work for us.
+Gillian Bray, HR manager at CHP Consulting, explains: ‘For a smaller company like us, we want to know that applicants really want to work for us.
 We want them to stay more than two years.’
 Meanwhile a recruiter from a global IT company commented: ‘I think they really need to show that they believe in the company and what you do, that they’re choosing you.’

 Good answers on your online application form